lvgl/lvgl/docs/README.md

     - item1 description
     - If you want to span multiple lines it must be done like this
-    - item3:  If you want to use a code block it must be intended with the list item like this:
+    - If you want to include a code block under a list item, it must be intended to match the list item's indentation like this:

       .. code-block: python

           # this is some code

-    - item4:  If you want to have several layers of bullets, indent each new layer with the parent list item like this:
+    - If you want to have nested bulleted lists, indent each new level to align with its parent list item like this:

       - level 2 item 1: text
       - level 2 item 2: text

+    - Last list item.
+Note that the nested list above is preceded and followed by 1 blank line.

-End all lists (including nested lists) with at least 1 empty line.
+All lists (including nested lists) **must** be preceded and followed with at least 1 blank line.
+This is mandatory for the documentation-generation logic to process it correctly.

-### Referencing Portions of the API
+### Referencing API Documentation

 If you want to reference portions of the LVGL code from the documentation (in .RST files) there are special directives to do this: